michelhilg/truck-maintenance-planning-ML/README.md

 - **Factors Indicating Potential Failures:** Identify the key factors that are indicative of potential air system failures in the trucks.

-Both questions are answered in the `05_Model_Training.ipynb` notebook.
+Both questions are addressed in the `05_Model_Training.ipynb` notebook.

 ## Deployment